-This chocolate cherry cake or Black Forest Cake is made from scratch with gluten-free or wheat flour, so it is moist, rich, and delicious.
+This chocolate cherry cake or Black Forest Cake is made from scratch with gluten-free or wheat flour, cherry pie filling, and homemade chocolate frosting, so it is moist, rich, and delicious.

 Even with the mess and inconvenience, I love baking with my kids.